mendersoftware/mender-docs/01.Getting-started/04.Deploy-to-physical-devices/docs.md

 ![Mender UI - Device information for BeagleBone Black](device_information_bbb.png)

 !!!
 If your BeagleBone Black does not show up for authorization in the UI, you need to diagnose what went wrong.
 Most commonly this is due to problems with the network.
 You can test if your workstation can reach the device by trying to ping it, e.g. with `ping 192.168.10.2` (replace with the IP address of your device).
 If you have a serial cable, you can log in to the device to diagnose.
 The `root` user is present and has an empty password in this test image.
+If you get stuck, please feel free to reach out on the [Mender community mailing list](https://groups.google.com/a/lists.mender.io/forum?target=_blank#!forum/mender)!

 ## Prepare the rootfs image to update to